mars0i/clj-agentscript1/README.md

-You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.  template.coffee contains many useful comments and configuration options (or see its generated doc file).
+You don't necessarily have to learn CoffeeScript (I didn't) to benefit from reading some parts of the CoffeeScript source files, if you're willing to do some guessing.
+Among other things, the template.coffee model contains many useful comments and configuration options (or see its generated doc file).

 The main library file is agentscript.js (or agentscript.min.js), which is compiled from model.coffee.
 See that file or the doc generated from